Cheb District: Geography

 Cheb District borders Germany in the west.
 It includes the Aš Panhandle area, which makes it the westernmost district of the Czech Republic.
 The relief is very varied and includes both flat plains and hilly areas with relatively high altitudes.
-The territory extends into seven geomorphological mesoregions: Cheb Basin (centre), Fichtel Mountains (west), Upper Palatine Forest (southwest), Upper Palatine Forest Foothills (south), Teplá Highlands (east), Slavkov Forest (northeast) and Ore Mountains (small part in the north).
+The territory extends into seven geomorphological mesoregions: Cheb Basin (centre), Fichtel Mountains (west), Upper Palatine Forest (southwest), Podčeskoleská Hills (south), Teplá Highlands (east), Slavkov Forest (northeast) and Ore Mountains (small part in the north).
 The highest point of the district is the mountain Lesný in Dolní Žandov with an elevation of 983 m.
 The lowest point is the river bed of the Ohře in Odrava at 415 m.

 From the total district area of 1045.9 km2, agricultural land occupies 501.7 km2, forests occupy 409.9 km2, and water area occupies 32.3 km2.
 Forests cover 39.2% of the district's area.

 The most important river is the Ohře, which flows across the district from west to east.
 Its longest tributary in the area are the rivers Plesná and Teplá.
-The rivers White Elster and Wondreb spring here and head to Germany.
+The rivers White Elster and Wondreb originate here and head to Germany.
 The Röslau briefly forms the Czech-German border before its confluence with the Ohře.
 The largest bodies of water are two reservoirs: Jesenice, built on the Wondreb, and Skalka, built on the Ohře.

 There is one protected landscape area, located in the east of the district: Slavkovský les.